jschementi/mix10/demos.rst

      into the .NET framework, giving you the best of both words: tremendously powerful .NET libraries and expressive scripting languages.

-     Here's the webcam demo that Tim Heurer put together:
+     Here's the webcam demo that Tim Heurer put together ...

      <show webcam>